marianoguerra/pshb-example/doc/tutorial.rst

 in the main page of the hub (http://localhost:8080/) click on the subscribe like near the bottom

-enter http://localhost:8001/p/notify/patrick/ on the Callback field (change patrick for your username if you used anotherone) enter http://localhost:8000/atom/messages/from/spongebob/ on the Topic field (change spongebob for your username if you used anotherone)
+enter http://localhost:8001/p/notify/patrick/ on the Callback field (change patrick for your username if you used another one) enter http://localhost:8000/atom/messages/from/spongebob/ on the Topic field (change spongebob for your username if you used another one)

 click the "Do it" button, the page won't change, that's ok.